UoY-RoboStar/AutonomousSegregation/CacheCons/CacheCons.rst

-	connection stm_ref0 on CurrentTypeCA to stm_ref3 on CurrentTypeCA connection stm_ref3 on CachePointsCC to stm_ref0 on CachePointsCC connection stm_ref0 on DisableTargetWatch to stm_ref4 on DisableTargetWatch connection stm_ref4 on TargetPuck to stm_ref0 on TargetPuck connection stm_ref4 on InvalidTarget to stm_ref0 on InvalidTarget
+	connection stm_ref0 on CurrentTypeCA to stm_ref3 on CurrentTypeCA connection stm_ref3 on CachePointsCC to stm_ref0 on CachePointsCC connection stm_ref0 on DisableTargetWatch to stm_ref4 on DisableTargetWatch connection stm_ref4 on TargetObject to stm_ref0 on TargetObject connection stm_ref4 on InvalidTarget to stm_ref0 on InvalidTarget

 	connection stm_ref3 on CachePointsTW to stm_ref4 on CachePointsTW